Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Pathway in Seoul Forest during autumn with a mix of green and yellow foliage, and a person sitting on a bench in the distance.

-Besides the beautiful tall trees throughout the park, there’s also a lake and butterfly garden.
+There’s a lake and butterfly garden, with benches to sit everywhere.
 Many locals also have picnics at Seoul Forest.

-There’s benches to sit everywhere.
 You can also rent a bike to explore the park.

 3. Yeouido Hangang Park